 Here at Adonia Belly Dance we love sparkly things, but what happens when you buy (or swap) a belly dance costume but it's just a little too short?
-Well you could resale it, or...make it work.
+Well, you could resale it, or...make it work.
 Recently, I traded on of my costumes for this beautiful pink costume.
-I absolutly LOVE this costume but it is a little short for me.
+I absolutely LOVE this costume but it is a little short for me.
 I knew this when I traded it but was determined to find a way to make it work for me.
-In my quest I have found a few options that worked beautifuly and I thought I would share them with you.
+In my quest, I have found a few options that worked beautifully and I thought I would share them with you.

 The Original Costume

-So above is an image of the costume in the condition that I recieved it.
+So, on the left is an image of the costume in the condition that I received it.
 I am 5'8" and this skirt is about 2" to short for me.
-This is a problem as I am super picky about how costumes fit and want to be absolutly sure the costume is flattering for my body.
+This is a problem as I am super picky about how costumes fit and want to be absolutely sure the costume is flattering for my body.

 Option 1: Add a Ruffle

-My friend Sonya suggested I add a ruffle like the skirt above.
+My friend Sonya suggested I add a ruffle.
 I like the idea and think that there are some costumes that this would be the perfect option for.
 However, it just didn't feel right for this costume.

 Option 2: Layer the Skirts